 Plant - Ann Arbor; Wheeling & Lake Erie; Pennsylvania, Ohio &

-As of 2016 the Ann Arbor RR – WACO is switching all the trackage of the W&LS and PRR on its side of the river.
+As of 2016 the Ann Arbor RR – WACO is switching all the trackage of the W&LE and PRR on its side of the river.

 Boulevard - 'AX' -(Toledo Railroad and Terminal Company tower)

 · Boulevard layout - Ann Arbor; Toledo Terminal; Pennsylvania; Pere Marquette Railroads

 · Photograph of Boulevard Tower with signal maintainer building

 Hallet - 'XN' - Ann Arbor; Michigan Central; Pere Marquette; Pennsylvania; Toledo Terminal railroads

 · The property drawing file dates for the (1907) Toledo Terminal, [1901 The Toledo Railway and Terminal Company] drawings show most of the property purchased in 1902 or later for the crossing of the Ann Arbor Railroad track.

 · Hallet layout - Michigan Central RR drawing after 1924